Wilaak/RadixRouter/README.md

 # RadixRouter

 Simple implementation of a radix tree based router.
-Ideal as a starting point for building a more featureful routing system.
+Minimal by design, handling only route matching and basic parameter extraction.
+Features like middleware, route groups, or validation are not included, giving you full flexibility to extend routing as needed.
+It is intended as a foundation for building more featureful routers or integrating into larger frameworks.

-### Overview
+### Features

 - Fast route matching using a radix tree structure
 - Supports required, optional, and wildcard parameters
-- Allows handling of 404 and 405 HTTP responses
+- Handles 404 (Not Found) and 405 (Method Not Allowed) HTTP responses
+- Single file, dependency free and under 200 lines of code

 ## Install